-- 1. Duration of preceding vowel (Vowel); - 2.
-Voicing duration during closure/frication (Voicing); - 3.
-Constriction (closure or frication) duration (Constriction); - 4.
+- 2. Voicing duration during closure/frication (Voicing); - Constriction (closure or frication) duration (Constriction); - 4.
 Release duration of stop consonants (Release); - 5.
 F0 at the edge of the preceding vowel (F0 pre C); - 6.
 F1 at the edge of the preceding vowel (F1 pre C).

 The representative waveforms and spectrograms are given in Figure 1 to illustrate the measurement protocol.
 For Vowel, when a nasal, lateral or fricative preceded the vowel, the onset of the vowel was defined as the time point of abrupt change in amplitude of the waveform.
-Where a trill preceded the target vowel, the vowel onset was defined as the end of a short silence.
+When a trill preceded the target vowel, the vowel onset was defined as the end of a short silence.
 The offset of the vowel was identified based on an abrupt change in amplitude and the shape of the waveform.